It may not be possible for some people with COVID-19 to self-isolate. For example, a child, older person or someone with a disability.

 Restrict your movements

 If you are caring for someone who cannot self-isolate, you and the rest of the household should restrict your movements for 17 days.
+This means staying at home as much as possible to avoid contact with other people.

 Do this from when the person you are caring for first developed symptoms.
 This includes the 10 days of the person's isolation and for 7 days after their isolation period ends.